22q11.2 Deletion Syndrome in Children

 - Immune system specialist.
 Your child should be checked by this type of specialist.
 If your child has a T cell problem, they are at risk for infections that keep coming back.
 Your child should not have any live viral vaccines.
 Your child should have any blood products for a transfusion irradiated.
 This is true unless your child’s immune system healthcare provider says that it is not needed.

 - Neurology and developmental pediatric specialist.
 Learning, developmental, and behavioral difficulties are common.
-This type of healthcare provider can screen for, as well as monitor and address, these problems if they occur.
+This type of healthcare provider can screen for, as well as keep track of and address, these problems if they occur.

 - Endocrinologist.
 This specialist treats problems of the endocrine system.
 Your child may have parathyroid glands that haven't fully developed.
 This can result in hypocalcemia, which causes low calcium levels.
 It's a potentially life-threatening side effect of the syndrome.